 Collins decided to “swing for the fences” and traded Nik Vucevic, Mo Harkless, a future 1st round pick and Andre Iguodala (to Denver) in exchange for former all-star, now broken down center Andrew Bynum and ancient swingman Jason Richardson.
-Collins was going to use Bynum as the center-pice of his inside-out offense, a relic of a system in the three-ball crazy world we all lived in then and now.
+Collins was going to use Bynum as the center-piece of his inside-out offense, a relic of a system in the three-ball crazy world we all lived in then and now.
 Of course Bynum never played a single minute for the 76ers during the 2012-13 season.
-DC’s conservative “avoid-the-live-ball-turnover at all costs”offense flamed out (3oth in PPG that season).
+DC’s conservative “avoid-the-live-ball-turnover at all costs” offense flamed out (3oth in PPG that season).
 The Sixers finished with a 34-48 record.
-Collins had melt down late in that year and quit on his team at Christmas time.
+Collins had a personal melt down late in that year and quit on his team at Christmas time.
 Then he quit for real at the end of the season telling 76er ownership, “I know you’re going to be hiring a new GM — that would have been my fourth GM in four years — so I just feel like at this point in time there would be a better coach for you than me.”
 His departure was a blessing for the 76ers and the fans.

 Course #2: After the Doug Collins led Andrew Bynum debacle, Harris & Co. brought in analytics wonder boy Sam Hinkie who pushed the tank button and of course initiated what we all lovingly refer to as “The Process”.
 Basically, “The Process” involved trading away decent/solid NBA players for future assets/picks and cap space as well as losing nearly every game in an effort to grab the pole position in the NBA Draft Lottery.
 “The Process” went on for three seasons and although it was not perfect (on and off the court), in general, it worked.
 Because of Hinkie the 76ers have a much better long term out look (great deal of cap space and a slew of draft picks) than they did after the 2012-13 season.

 Course #3: Hinkie is out and the Colangelo regime is now in full effect.
 Despite statements by Harris yesterday to the contrary (“I understand the optics of it, but the reality is Bryan was head and shoulders above every other candidate,” Harris said.
-“But the reality is, I went with Bryan because he was the best guy for the job.”), it’s obvious that Jerry’s (daddy) presence in the Sixer organization had a direct correlation to Bryan (son) being hired as the new GM of the Sixers.
+“But the reality is, I went with Bryan because he was the best guy for the job.”), it’s obvious that Jerry’s (father) presence in the Sixer organization had a direct correlation to Bryan (son) being hired as the new GM of the Philadunkia’s home team.
 The only thing more shocking than Josh’s ridiculous statements to the contrary yesterday is that one of my most trusted NBA contacts predicted this scenario back in December.

 “This may be one of the best jobs in basketball right now,” Bryan said yesterday with a sly grin on his face.
-No shit, Captain Obvious.
+No sh**, Captain Obvious.
 Guess what?
 The attractiveness of the 76ers job is because of Hinkie’s “process”.

 After the Hinkie resigning an NBA front office contact told me the following about the 76ers ownership, “They (76ers ownership group) are bad.
 Josh Harris knows nothing about sports and even less about basketball.
 For him this is a business deal with a fantasy sports angle.”